jdevalk/wp-api-privacy/README.md

 composer create-project wp-privacy/wp-api-privacy
 ```

+Then navigate to your plugins page in the WordPress admin panel and activate the plugin

 ### Future Updates

 The plugin will automatically fetch updates via the WordPress admin from this Github repository using the WordPress update mechanism (you will be notified in the admin when an update